stelzinga/MF/Management_Framework-Appendix.md

 The Recovery Decision should have as ultimate objective to minimise the Impact.
 The decision is made based on the Recovery Analysis which as we could see above may not be that conclusive!
 Nevertheless, the decision should not only assess what to recover and how, but also assess whether it is even worthwhile recovering a component it e.g., a disconnect to a data Supplier at 16h45 could be recovered but if the Supplier normally stops providing the data at 17h00 anyway and the average data update might be every 30 minutes it seems not be worth doing any effort.
 The decision should also consider the speed at which the above mentioned recovery steps can be achieved.
 If the sum of all steps to recover a Component takes 30 minutes then that may be too long.

-Ancillary Recovery Decision, decisions include anything that will help in minimising Impact, whilst none of such decisions are effectively a form of Recovery.
+Ancillary Recovery Decision include anything that will help in minimising Impact, whilst none of such decisions are effectively a form of Recovery.
 For example:
 - Clients may need to be informed and possibly recommended to temporarily do business with competitors.
 This may seem counter-intuitive, but Clients  prefer to know what their options are, and that timely, before starting to themselves suffer the consequences of an unavailability of one or more Services and subsequent Recovery.
 - Governmental agencies like regulators may need to be informed if the Activities pertain to regulations.
 Early notification is always better than after the fact.
 - Staff may be told to not perform certain Processes so as to offload stress on the Network or Server Apps.